weaver-viii/Stat_Models_Book/1-philosophy.md

 In this way, data analysis is like detective work: we first form a hypothesis and we then look for evidence in the data to support this hypothesis.
 Data analysis is also like peeling an onion.
 You peel one layer, and then another layer, and so on and so forth until you find what you're looking for.
 The only real difference between statistical data analysis and onions in that onions are guaranteed to have a finite number of layers.

-<FONT COLOR="red">Above are three nice analogies (uncontrolled inspiration, detective, onion) -- probably choose one<FONT>
+<FONT COLOR="red">Above are three nice analogies (uncontrolled inspiration, detective, onion) -- probably choose one</FONT>

+# Notes

+The egg-yolk study, *egg yolk consumption and crotid plaque* was undertaken by Spence et al. (2012), and printed in the Elsevier journal of Atherosclerosis.